‘What are we doing?’ Senator begs for change in emotional speech after Texas shooting

 “I just don’t understand why people here think we’re powerless,” Murphy told reporters.
 “We aren’t.”

-Murphy said he is “so willing to bend over backwards to find compromise” on the legislation.
-“I want to show these want to show this country that that we care.”
+Murphy said he is “so willing to bend over backward to find a compromise” on the legislation.
+“I want to show want to show this country that we care.”

-Advocacy groups that formed in the wake of the Connecticut shooting expressed dismay at the news of shooting the Robb Elementary School, where at least 14 children and one educator were killed.
+Advocacy groups that formed in the wake of the Connecticut shooting expressed dismay at the news of the shooting at the Robb Elementary School, where at least 14 children and one educator were killed.

 Murphy expressed hope that compromise on gun control measures is possible.